eranif/ollama-model-installer/README.md

 ---

 ## 📦 Crate Features (for developers)
-If you plan to embed `ollama-puller` as a library, the crate exposes the following public API:
+If you plan to embed `ollama-model-installer` as a library, the crate exposes the following public API:
 - `download(url: &str, target_dir: &Path, filename: Option<&str>) -> Result<PathBuf>` – performs the download and returns the path to the saved file.
 - Customizable progress callbacks via the `indicatif` progress bar.